takanory/slides/slides/20230812pyconkr/index.rst

                return "Not an order."

 ..
 This code written in classes patterns with multiple classess.
-   It is easy to recognize because it branches based on the type of classes.
+   It is easy to recognize because of the branching by each class type.

-.. classes patternsで書くとこうなります。
-   それぞれのクラスの型で分岐するのでわかりやすいです。

 rewrite with **if** statement
 -----------------------------